loonyT/simple_rest_API/README.md

 What does an API rest request contains ?

 1. An endpoint URL
-2. The HTTP method (get, post, put, delete)
+2. The HTTP method (get, post, put, delete) IE : CRUD operations : create, read, update and delete.
 3. The HTTP headers (authentications tokens, cookies, ...)
 4. Datas ( often in json)